NEWPLAN/nvcaffe-dlbooster/README.md

 the `FPGADataLayer` inherits `Baseprefetchinglayer` and contains one `FPGAReader`.
 Both  `baseprefetchinglayer` and `FPGAReader` inherit `InternalThread` and enable multithreads.

+This is the final version of FPGA Layer.

 `FPGADataLayer`: one of sub-input channels(i.e. parallel with `DataLayer`[LMDB/LevelDB], `ImageDataLayer`[JPEG], `MemoryDataLayer`[Memory], `WindowsLayer`, `VideoDataLayer`[video], `HDF5DataLayer`[hdf5] and etc.)

 `Baseprefetchinglayer`: enables image transform[crop] and data augmentation. supports GPU transform and multithreads.